ginolhac/chip-seq/docs/index.md

 ### connect to the frontend

 To connect to it, you need an account and an authorized ssh key.
+Actually, a pair of keys, one public and one private.
+The public key is sent over when connecting to the remote and compared to the authorized private key.
+A match allows the sender to log in.
+No password required.

 After the setting up of your account, the following should work if you are using mac or GNU/Linux:

 ```
 ssh gaia-cluster
 ```

-Otherwise on Windows, right-click on `pageant` in the system tray and load a saved session `gaia`.
-In the terminal, log as you username, such as `student01`.
+Otherwise, on Windows, right-click on `pageant` in the system tray and load a saved session `gaia`.
+In the terminal, log as your username, such as `student01`.

-You should the prompt of the gaia frontend:
+You should see the following prompt of the gaia frontend:

 ```
 ===============================================================================